ReneNyffenegger/Linux-From-Scratch/README.md

 ## Setting environment

-`env`: File to be sourced by original user and lfs user.
-Sets among others the `$LFS` variable
+`lfs-env`: Sets among others the `$LFS` variable.
+Is sourced by `10.run` and `20.run-as-lfs` etc.

 ## Host System Requirements

 Check if requirements are met:

-    . ./00.host-system-requirements.sh
+    ./00.host-system-requirements.sh

 ## Creating partitions

-    . ./01.create-partitions
+    ./01.create-partitions

 ## Mount LFS partition

-    . ./02.mount-lfs-partition
+    ./02.mount-lfs-partition

+`02.mount-lfs-partition` is called by `./01.create-partitions`.
+So, immediatly afeter executing `./01.create-partitions`, there should be no need to mount it explicitely.
+But this script might be used after rebooting the system, for example.

+## copy script files etc

+     ./03.copy-files-to-LFS

 ## Start executing the steps

+     ./10.run

 # TODO